junxit/us-congress-bills-117/metadata.md

 - 2022-07-26 — Ms. Bass moved to suspend the rules and pass the bill, as amended.
 - 2022-07-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 20 (Roll no. 388). (text: CR H7083-7085)
 - 2022-07-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 20 (Roll no. 388).(text: CR H7083-7085)
+- 2022-07-27 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.